arjan/ouroffice/README.md

 file according to the people you want to track and the subnet you want to ping.

+Then, compile the Erlang code with rebar:

+    rebar get-dep compile

 Finally, start the scanner in development mode with:

     erl -pa ebin -pz deps/*/ebin -config youroffice.config -s ouroffice

+This will drop you in the erlang shell.
+When the scanner spots somebody coming online or offline, you'll see logs messages appear in your console, and more when it has posted to Twitter.